ebu/ebu-tt-live-toolkit/docs/source/overview.rst

 User Input Consumer
 -------------------
-This is very similar to the Simple Producer.
+This is very similar to the Simple Consumer.
 It also performs validation but it does not have a manifest option.
-You will need to start this script before connecting the User Input Producer to the WebSocket.
+It provides a WebSocket connection point for the User Input Producer.
+You'll beed to start either this or the User Input Forwarder before connecting the User Input Producer (but not both).

-User input forwarder
+User Input Forwarder
 --------------------
 This script mimics a distribution node.
 It listens to documents coming from the User Input Producer on ``ws://127.0.0.1:9001`` and forwards them to any consumer listening on ``ws://127.0.0.1:9000``.
 Like the Simple Producer, it can also save the documents it receives to the file system.
 First, run it with the ``--folder-export`` argument like this: ``ebu-user-input-forwarder --folder-export myFolder``.
 Then launch the User Input Producer and connect.
 The sequence will be saved to ``myFolder`` along with the manifest file.
+The User Input Forwarder can also be used as an incoming connection point for WebSocket connections from sources other than the User Input Producer.

 .. toctree::
     nodes_and_carriage_mechanisms